dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmWadoSR2TextTemplateURI)"
     "
+    .. _dcmWadoCDA2HtmlTemplateURI:

+    :ref:`Wado CDA to HTML Template URI <dcmWadoCDA2HtmlTemplateURI>`",string,"URL to XSL style sheet inserted as <?xml-stylesheet type=""text/xsl"" href=""<url>"" > in CDA documents returned by WADO-URI service.
+If absent, the embedded CDI document is returned verbatim.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmWadoCDA2HtmlTemplateURI)"
+    "
     .. _dcmWadoZIPEntryNameFormat:

     :ref:`Wado ZIP Entry Name Format <dcmWadoZIPEntryNameFormat>`",string,"Format of entry names in ZIP archive returned by WADO-RS.
 May be overwritten by configured value for particular Archive Network AEs.